kettleby/fd-queue/README.md

 ## Rust Version Requirements
 The library will always support the Rust version that is two earlier than the current stable version.
-The current Minimum Supported Rust Version (MSRV) is 1.49.0.
-Any change to the MSRV will be treated as a breaking change for Semantic Version purposes.
+The current Minimum Supported Rust Version (MSRV) is 1.61.0.
+Any change to the MSRV will be treated as a minor change for Semantic Version purposes.

 ## Semantic Version and Release
 This library follows [semantic versioning][semver], but without [Rust's